Skip to content

 Final Thoughts

 Ultimately, can bedding be washed at 30 or 60 degrees?
 Yes—with thoughtful choices about detergent, cycle settings, and pre-treatment, both temperatures can keep your bedding fresh and clean.
-So, can bedding be washed at 30 or 60 degrees?
-Absolutely—just choose based on your specific needs.
 If energy-saving and fabric care are priorities, 30°C with a powerful detergent works well.
 But when hygiene is paramount, such as after illness or during allergy season, 60°C offers peace of mind.

 FAQ